Skip to main content

 3. The Practice and its Uniqueness:

-• In the context of OBE, curriculum and syllabus for each course is designed towards the attainment of PEOs, POs, PSOs and COs.
+In the context of OBE, each course's curriculum and syllabus are designed to attain PEOs, POs, PSOs, and COs).

-• A structure feedback mechanism involving faculty, student, alumni, subject and industry experts regarding PEOs, POs and PSOs is established, ensuring the necessary revisions in curriculum and syllabi in relevance to technical and industry demands.
+• A structured feedback mechanism involving faculty, students, alumni, subject, and industry experts regarding PEOs, POs, and PSOs has been established.
+This mechanism ensures the necessary revisions in curriculum and syllabi in relevance to technical and industry demands.

-• The rubrics based assessment practice is implemented for the evaluation of CO and PO attainment.
+• The rubrics-based assessment practice is implemented to evaluate PO attainment.

-• Students-centric methods such as NPTEL courses, Industrial Project, Internship and skill based innovation courses and students-centric learning infrastructure such as Innovate TN and AR-VR lab are established.
+• Student-centric methods have been established, such as NPTEL courses, industrial projects, internships, skill-based innovation courses, and student-centric learning infrastructures, such as Innovate TN and AR-VR lab.

-• Question papers are meticulously designed aligning with Course Outcomes and Bloom's Taxonomy.
+• The question papers are designed with CO and Bloom's Taxonomy.

-• Analysing the academic performance trends between the two batches reveals both strengths and areas for improvement.
+• The academic performance trends between the two batches have highlighted both strengths and areas for improvement in the academic programs or student support mechanisms.

 2018-2022 Batch